Pomeranian Dog Breed Information

 the shortest hair.

 As a Nordic breed, the requirements of a harsh double coat should never be ignored.
-A soft, cotton type coat is undesirable on an adult Pomeranian.
+A soft, cotton-type coat is undesirable on an adult Pomeranian.
 A Pom puppy’s coat may be dense and shorter and may (or may not) show guard hair.

 The Question of Pomeranian Trimming

 Trimming certainly has its value.
-If a Pomeranian hasn’t been trimmed, he virtually has zero chance in any show ring.
+If a Pomeranian hasn’t been trimmed, it virtually has zero chance in any show ring.
 A properly-trimmed Pom won’t look fake; he will be well-groomed and neat in appearance.

 Pomeranian Size